Vodkazy/Entity2Token/Readme.md

 ```python
     curl -XPOST 'localhost:4399/dbpediaEntity2Token' -H 'Content-Type: application/json' -d"{\"question\":\"Norway has a lot of electric cars-so many that it can make anyone driving a new vehicle with an internal combustion engine look like a Luddite. \"}"
 ```
-If you want someone else to call your service, please change `localhost` to your ip.
+If you want someone else to call your service, please change `localhost` to your `ip`.

 ## Fuction2 : Get NER infomation

 ### Usage

-Same as the usage mentioned in Fuction1, just need to replace `dbpediaEntity2Token` with `getNER`.
+Same as the usage mentioned in *Fuction1*, just need to replace `dbpediaEntity2Token` with `getNER`.